Hello A.netters and welcome to my second-ever trip report.

 Then we headed to the Admiral’s Club to relax after the excessive heat in passport control.

-The refurbishment of CCS’s Admiral’s Club is well under way.
+’s Admiral’s Club is well under way.
 The last part of the remodeling is going on at the very entrance, so they’re using a temporary access door.

 Closed main access door.

 The refurbishment is going wonderfully.
 The change is apparent.
 You can see my previous report and see the difference.

 Frangelico, white chardonnay and some chocolates (bear in mind I went to lunch with my brother in law).

 They had outlets everywhere so I could charge my devices